CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/02_1_shoebox_p1.md

 ```
 <br/><br/>

-Notice the compontent name is located in the center of the "Import EPW" component.
+Notice the component name is located in the center of the "ImportEPW" component.
 To the left are inputs and to the right are outputs.
 Required inputs are denoted by a leading underscore (example: "_epw_file").
 Connections determine the "flow" of data and operations.
 You can right click to inspect components.
 This can be useful for finding "runtime errors" and figuring out the next steps to solve them.

 ## Create Temperature and Psychometric Charts.
 Practice double-clicking the canvas, searching for components, selecting and placing them, and connecting them together to replicate the Grasshopper canvas shown below.
 Hover over the "_base_pt _" input and read the description to understand it's purpose.
 The following modules will require you to replcate block diagrams in this way.